 Bio

-Dr. Robin Kamal is an Associate Professor in the Department of Orthopaedic Surgery.
-He is Co-Medical Director for the Value Based Care Program for Stanford Health Care, and the Medical Director of the Orthopaedic Service Line.
+Dr. Robin Kamal is recognized internationally for his treatment of hand and wrist conditions, including distal radius fractures and arthritis.
+He is an Associate Professor in the Department of Orthopaedic Surgery and is Medical Director for the Value Based Care Program for Stanford Health Care, and the Medical Director of the Orthopaedic Service Line.
 He completed his undergraduate and medical education at the University of Missouri Kansas City, and graduated with Alpha Omega Alpha and Cum Laude honors.
-He completed residency in Orthopaedic Surgery at Brown University.
-He completed a fellowship in Orthopaedic Trauma at Brown University, and in Hand and Upper Extremity, and Microvascular Surgery at Duke University.
+He completed residency in Orthopaedic Surgery (Brown University), a fellowship in Orthopaedic Trauma (Brown University), and a fellowship in Hand and Upper Extremity, and Microvascular Surgery (Duke University).
 He completed a Masters in Business Administration from the University of Massachusetts-Amherst and a Masters in Health Policy from Stanford University.
 His clinical research training includes studying wrist injuries (distal radius fractures/ligament tears) as a research fellow at the University of Barcelona as well as research fellowships at the National Institutes of Health and the University of Iowa.

-He has lectured internationally on hand/wrist conditions, along with quality and value in surgery in the following countries: Australia, Singapore, Costa Rica, England, Canada, Vietnam, Cambodia, Ecuador, Japan, and Spain.
+Dr. Kamal has lectured internationally on hand/wrist conditions, along with quality and value in surgery in the following countries: Australia, Singapore, Japan, Costa Rica, England, Canada, Vietnam, Cambodia, Ecuador, and Spain.
 He also serves as a Boards Examiner for the The College of Surgeons of East & Central and Southern Africa (COSECSA).

 His main surgical interests are in trauma and reconstructive surgery of the upper limb (hand, wrist, and elbow) with an interest in wrist/distal radius fractures.
 He strives to provide his patients the highest quality care possible - a commitment he makes his foremost priority.
 His research and clinical practice are devoted to improving hand, wrist, and elbow function and he treats upper extremity nerve compression syndromes (carpal tunnel), instability/arthritis (finger, wrist, or elbow joint replacement), sports/athletic injuries and fracture care including nonunion/malunion, and minimally invasive arthroscopy.